HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing-v4.markdown

 Deep Compare will compare all fields or just Revision Id's depending on your **Lightning Mode** setting. **Lightning Mode** can be 3-5 times faster when comparing many items.

-After performing a Deep Compare, Razl will know if an item contains different items under it even if the item isn't expanded.
+After performing a **Deep Compare**, Razl will know if an item contains different items under it even if the item isn't expanded.
 This is indicated on the item in the tree using the following icon:

 ![](/Images/Razl-V4/deepcomparedifference.png)